The Cat That Laid the Golden Hairball: Production

 The episode was started by Spümcø in 1992 and it fell behind schedule and over budget.
 The script for the episode was taken from a fan-made comic sent to Spümcø, with Bob Camp and Vincent Waller modifying the story to fit the runtime.
 As a cost-saving measure, the layout stage of the episode was done at Rough Draft Korea in Seoul, who also provided animation, instead of Spümcø in Los Angeles.
 When series creator John Kricfalusi was fired on September 21, 1992, Games Animation took over.
 Ron Hughart, an individual considered to be reliable by both Kricfalusi and Nickelodeon executives, was assigned to be director, as Vincent Waller left the series' production while working on "The Great Outdoors" at Rough Draft Korea.
 Billy West voices Ren in the episode as voice acting had not been done before Kricfalusi's departure.

 Reception

-Thad Komorowski gave the episode three out of five stars, the lowest in the season alongside "Powdered Toast Man".
-He criticized the episode for its annoyingly juvenile humor even for Ren & Stimpy standards.
+Thad Komorowski gave the episode three out of five stars, criticizing its annoying juvenile humor even for Ren & Stimpy standards.